 It often comes as a surprise to couples who live together and are not married or in a civil partnership, that there is no statutory law in England and Wales to protect them or govern what happens when a relationship breaks down.
 The phrase, ‘common-law husband or wife’ has no meaning in law.

-Dealing with relationship breakdown issues between cohabiting couples currently involves turning to complex and, in certain circumstances, archaic principles of property, trust and contract law.
+Dealing with relationship breakdown issues between cohabiting couples currently involves turning to complex principles of property, trust and contract law.
 This is all further complicated in the event of one of the partners passing away, or where children are involved.

-Whereas married couples who divorce, or civil partners who have their partnership dissolved, have a legal right to maintenance and a share of assets, there are no such rights for cohabiting couples, regardless of how long they have been together or whether they have children.
+For example, whereas married couples who divorce, or civil partners who have their partnership dissolved, have a legal right to maintenance, a share of assets including pension sharing, there are no such automatic rights for cohabiting couples, regardless of how long they have been together or whether they have children.

 A cohabitation agreement can also be used to document how you and your partner will share the everyday finances while you live together.